Post-quantum steering is a stronger-than-quantum resource for information processing: Formalities of steering scenarios

 \begin{defn}[Quantum (N+1)-Partite Assemblage] An assemblage $ \Sigma_{\mathds{A}_{1} ... \mathds{A}_{N} | \mathds{X}_{1} ... \mathds{X}_{N}}$ in the (N+1)-partite steering scenario has a quantum realization iff it can be prepared by the parties $A_{i}$ performing local quantum measurements on a shared quantum system.
 That is,

 for some local POVMs $\{M_{a_{i}}^{x_{i}} \}$ and joint quantum state $ \rho^{A_{1} ...
 A_{N} B}$. \end{defn}

-\begin{defn}[Local Hidden State (LHS) Bob-with-input Assemblage] An assemblage $ \Sigma_{\mathds{A}|\mathds{X}\mathds{Y}}$ in the Bob-with-input steering scenario has a local hidden state model iff it can be prepared by the parties performing local operations on a shared classical system.
+\begin{defn}[Local Hidden State (LHS) Bob-with-input Assemblage] An assemblage $ \Sigma_{\mathds{A}|\mathds{X}\mathds{Y}}$ in the Bob-with-input steering scenario has a local hidden state model if and only if it can be prepared by the parties performing local operations on a shared classical system.
 That is,

 where $ \rho_{\lambda,y}^{B}$ are local quantum states. \end{defn}